To the Home Page

 Installing the firmware

-The notes demo app, written in TinyGo and shown on the project description page, can be downloaded from Releases tab on GitHub or compiled from source (tested with TinyGo 0.37):
+The notes demo app, written in TinyGo and shown on the project description page, can be downloaded from Releases tab in my GitHub repository.
+You can also compile it from source, please read the repo’s README for more information.

 Copy the .uf2 file to the TRINKETBOOT drive, and the device will reboot automatically.